gilt/tech-blog/_posts/2017-02-14-spotlight-on-devops-p1.md

 _This blog post is the first one in a new **Spotlight on DevOps** series._

 A lot of people talk about DevOps Culture.
 Yes, you can learn about a culture by reading a book or a blog post.
-Much more effective and fun way to learn about a culture is by experiencing it.
+A much more effective and fun way to learn about a culture is by experiencing it.
 This blog post is _**your**_ invitation to experience DevOps culture through a simulation game!

 My interest in DevOps originated from a very unlikely turn that my career took 7 years ago.
 An opportunity came up to push myself completely out of my comfort zone in a developer’s world.
 I’d taken on a job of DBA Manager and found myself in a harsh, alerts-driven world of pagers, [disaster recoveries](https://en.wikipedia.org/wiki/Disaster_recovery) and escalation procedures.
-The sense of urgency and pressure was incredible and made me wonder, why I never knew about it as a developer…
+The sense of urgency and pressure was incredible and made me wonder why I never knew about it as a developer.

 Fast-forward a few years to my next role as an Agile Coach.
 I came across [“The Phoenix Project”](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592).
 I read the book from cover to cover, re-living painful moments of the past years, yet growing fond of this new “DevOps” approach.
 How can I share the new learning and make it resonate as strongly with others?
 Why not try to make it into a simulation game?
 Equipped with [Gamification](https://www.coursera.org/learn/gamification) course and [“The Art of Game design”](https://www.amazon.com/Art-Game-Design-Book-Lenses/dp/0123694965), I put together the first version of the “Chocolate, Lego and Scrum Game".